amudvari/amudvari.github.io/_publications/2024-04-01-Handover6GDRLTL.md

 #date: 2010-10-01
 #venue: 'Journal 1'
 paperurl: 'Predictive_handover_strategy_in_6g_and_beyond_A_deep_and_transfer_learning_approach.pdf'
-citation: 'I. Panitsas, A. Mudvari,  A Maatouk, L Tassiulas, “Predictive Handover Strategy in 6G and Beyond: A Deep and Transfer Learning Approach” arXiv preprint arXiv:2404.08113, submission to IEEE Global Communications Conference (GLOBECOM), 2024'
+citation: 'I. Panitsas, A. Mudvari,  A Maatouk, L Tassiulas, “Predictive Handover Strategy in 6G and Beyond: A Deep and Transfer Learning Approach” arXiv preprint arXiv:2404.08113, 2024, in submission'
 ---